 TOTAL TIME: 30 minutes (Prep Time: 10 minutes + Cook Time: 20 minutes)

-Tomato sauce is unquestionably the most popular type among the French mother sauces category.
+Tomato sauce is unquestionably the most popular sauce type among the French mother sauces category.
 Traditionally, the sauce is prepared using whole peeled tomatoes, butter, garlic cloves, olive oil, salt, chicken stock, and various Provencal dried herbs.

 If many tomato sauce versions out there use mostly puréed tomatoes seasoned with herbs, a traditional French Tomato sauce comprises roux and is fortified with pork and aromatic veggies.